yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 When certain games start, some internal testing is done to ensure that things are where they should be and respond with an acceptable delay.
 One of those tests involves rumble.
-Games prod the controllers with a low frequency rumble test, but sometimes, some games never stop and the controller continues to vibrate, depleting battery and making you doubt what was the original intention of the developer was. german77 [forces the rumble amplitude to zero after the test](https://github.com/yuzu-emu/yuzu/pull/7593), stopping unwanted vibrations for these affected games.
+Games prod the controllers with a low frequency rumble test, but sometimes, some games never stop and the controller continues to vibrate, depleting battery and making you doubt what the original intention of the developer was. german77 [forces the rumble amplitude to zero after the test](https://github.com/yuzu-emu/yuzu/pull/7593), stopping unwanted vibrations for these affected games.

 VR games may use the gyroscope sensor on the Switch itself (not the controllers) to feed motion data.